-3.63 Whilst we want to create places which are walkable and well served by public transport, there is still a need for roads.
+3.6364 Whilst we want to create places which are walkable and well served by public transport, there is still a need for roads.
 They will play a vital role in improving the accessibility of the jobs, services and other facilities to local people and address existing congestion hot spots.
 Well-designed, multi-modal streets are places for people and form extensions of public spaces, offering high-quality environments that integrate soft and hard landscaping elements to create a rich and vibrant environment that provides natural surveillance and a sense of place through the day and night.
 Evidence prepared by Nottinghamshire County Council in support of the Part 2 Local Plan concluded that no more than 1,000 new homes could be accommodated by the existing highway network, across the two sites, without the need for upgrades.
-Without such upgrades or improvements, there would be severe impacts on the operation of the highway network, making the proposals unacceptable in planning terms.
+Without such upgrades or improvements, there would be Upgrades or improvements will be needed to local highway network to prevent severe impacts on the operation of the highway network, making the proposals unacceptable in planning terms.